-Insecure attachment is on the mild side of the spectrum for attachment disorders whereas Reactive Attachment Disorder is more serious.
-Recognizing early signs of attachment problems and seeking action to repair this behavior can prevent Reactive Attachment Disorder (RAD).
+Insecure attachment is on the mild side of the spectrum for attachment disorders whereas RAD is more serious.
+Recognizing early signs of attachment problems and seeking action to repair this behavior can prevent reactive attachment disorder.
 The following are warning signs of insecure attachment:

-- Failure to engage in play or games with other
+- Failure to engage in play or games with others

 - Failure to reach out when being picked up by a caregiver

 - Watching others closely but not engaging in social interaction